-Fractured pet teeth are common and usually caused by either trauma to the head or from pet’s chewing on inappropriately hard objects such as bones.
+Fractured teeth are common in dogs and cats and usually caused by either trauma to the head or from pets chewing on inappropriately hard objects such as bones.
 Often fractured teeth go unnoticed by the owners unless they directly observe the injury when it takes place.
-Veterinarians and technicians often identify fractured dog or cat teeth incidentally while performing routine oral examinations.
+Veterinarians and technicians often identify fractured teeth incidentally while performing routine oral examinations.

 Enamel Fractures: A simple crown fracture involving just the enamel may only require smoothing the enamel with a fine diamond bur in a water-cooled, high-speed hand piece.